Editor's Note: This story was updated at 8:45 a.m. Tuesday.

 Township residents filed into council chambers Monday night to soon hear the verdict they collectively sought—crematory and funeral home at the former La-Z-Boy site along Route 19 denied.

-The meeting convened with a deliberation by council on the crematory curative amendment, proposed at the June 1 meeting, challenging the validity of the zoning ordinance.
+The meeting convened with a deliberation by council on the crematory curative amendment, , challenging the validity of the zoning ordinance.

 The challenger, Audia Group Investments, LLC, proposed an amendment to permit crematories as part of the definition of a funeral home.
 Chairman-at-large Robert Atkison reminded meeting attendees that more than nine public hours have been spent on the issue.